bj-study/CAB303-Networks/CAB303 - Networks.md

 The transport layer manages the transfer of data from one application to another across a network.
 It does this by first breaking down the data into smaller chunks called segments.
 Segmenting is important because every network technology has a maximum frame size, called the Maximum Transmission Unit (MTU), and the data sent must not exceed this.

 The transport layer also handles flow control and acknowledgements to ensure reliability as well as handling the re-sequencing of segments into the original data on the receipt.

+**Common Protocols**
+- Transmission Control Protocol (TCP): A connection-oriented protocol designed to provide reliable transfer of data.
+- User Datagram Protocol (UDP): A connectionless protocol designed for efficient communication of small amounts of data.

 ![Figure 7-5: The transport layer breaks data into segments](assets/transport-layer-breakdown-diagram.png)